 We note that in the indirect formulation the compressor is directly optimized to minimize the denoising loss.
-Hence, the indirect rate-distortion curve serves as a lower bound for the trade-off achieved by the compression-based denoiser. \Cref{prop:rdopttest} shows that the lower bound is not tight in general. \begin{prop} The infimizing distribution in \Cref{thm:thmfour}, i.e. $\thedist_{\Y^k|\Z^k} = \thedist_{\X^k|\Z^k}$, achieves a point on the indirect rate distortion curve $\ird(L)$ if there exists some $c_1\in \reals, c_2:\zc \to \reals$ such that for all $\z, \y$
+Hence, the indirect rate-distortion curve serves as a lower bound for the trade-off achieved by the compression-based denoiser.
+The following \Cref{prop:rdopttest} establishes the condition under which this lower bound is tight. \begin{prop} The infimizing distribution in \Cref{thm:thmfour}, i.e. $\thedist_{\Y^k|\Z^k} = \thedist_{\X^k|\Z^k}$, achieves a point on the indirect rate-distortion curve $\ird(L)$ if there exists some $c_1\in \reals, c_2:\zc \to \reals$ such that for all $\z, \y$